garroud/self-rectification/README.md

-# Self-rectification
+# Direct Self-rectification
-This repo is the MATLAB implementation code for paper on 3DV 2018.
+This repo is the MATLAB implementation code for the paper "DSR: Direct Self-rectification for Uncalibrated Dual-lens Cameras" on 3DV 2018.

 ## Acknowledgement
 * The statistics reported in the paper is implemented by C++ and opencv, which may not be consistent with the one in matlab.
 * Unlike in the paper, we use SIFT feature matcher implemented by  Professor [A. Fusiello](http://www.diegm.uniud.it/fusiello/), Some modification is made to support MATLAB 2015B.
 We thank Professor Fusiello for his code.
 * If you have any further question regarding to the paper, you may contact me at  `xiaoruichao@gmail.com`.

-If you are using our algorithm in your work, please consider cite:
+If you find our algorithm helpful in your work, please consider cite:

 ## Dependency
 * MATLAB 2015B on or above (The code is tested on MATLAB2015B);